nrwl/nx/nx-dev/nx-dev/public/documentation/shared/configuration/packagejson.md

 ### workspace json

 The `workspace.json` file in the root directory is optional.
-It's used if you want to list the projects in your workspace explicitly instead of Nx scanning the file tree for all `project.json` and `package.json` files.
+It's used if you want to list the projects in your workspace explicitly instead of Nx scanning the file tree for all `project.json` and `package.json` files that match the globs specified in the `workspaces` property of the root `package.json`.

 ```json
 {